-Emmi Shockley is a New York-based actor and filmmaker.
-She grew up in Ocean City, Maryland where she spent her teenage years when she was cast in Michael Tully’s Sundance feature Ping Pong Summer.
-She starred alongside Susan Sarandon, Lea Thompson, and John Hannah and attracted attention for her role as Stacy Summers, the off-beat, Slurpee-drinking love interest of the film’s protagonist, Rad Miracle (Marcello Conte).
+She entered the independent film world unexpectedly during her teenage years when she was cast in Michael Tully’s 2014 Sundance feature, Ping Pong Summer.
+She starred alongside Susan Sarandon, Lea Thompson, and John Hannah, and attracted attention for her role as Stacy Summers, the off-beat, Slurpee-drinking love interest of the film’s protagonist, Rad Miracle (Marcello Conte).
 After the highly formative experience of starring in this film and traveling through the subsequent festival circuit at such a young age, Emmi was determined to pursue a career in filmmaking.